bhall2001/serverless-nextjs-github-ci-cd/README.md

 Commit the changes and push to Github.

 Congratulations!
-You now have a ci/cd process for staging when commits are made to the master branch.
+You now have a ci/cd process for staging when commits are made to the main branch.

 Going forward the .serverless directory is downloaded as a step in your ci/cd process.